huang2002/super-x/README.md

 ## Introduction

 `super-x` is a reactive UI lib which aims at being lightweight.
 To create interactive UIs, just declare them in a reactive way, and this lib will do the rest.
+More specifically, instead of using diff algorithm to find out what needs to be updated, `super-x` employs reactive declaration to directly declare reactive data in views.

 ## Links